rohitmodh/DynamicMappingSystem/README.md

 - **Rules** to transform the source data into the target format.
 - **Checks** to ensure input and output JSON match format schemas.
 - **Extensibility** to add new formats and systems (such as MongoDB, Amazon S3, Azure Blob).
+- **Extensibility** to add mapping logic to support mapping different objects that are not yet supported.
 - **Tests** to verify source/target validation and mapping accuracy.

 - Follows a layered architecture: